Letters of Permission (Canadian Universities)

 • Pay the non-refundable assessment fee of $40

 • Check Transfer Explorer to see if your course is available.
 If the course is available in Transfer Explorer, you do not have to provide a detailed course outline.
-If the course is not listed in Transfer Explorer or was evaluated five years or more ago, you will need to provide a detailed course outline.
+If the course is not listed in Transfer Explorer or was evaluated five years or more ago, you will need to provide a detailed course outline for the actual course you will be taking.
 Email all course outlines/web links to transfer.artsci@utoronto.ca

 • Subject line: Course outlines for a Letter of Permission